-The marketing ploy is tempting to homeowners: buy a home warranty and repair issues like a broken heat pump or garbage disposal won't come out of your wallet.
+The logic is tempting to homeowners: buy a home warranty, and repair issues like a broken heat pump or garbage disposal won't come out of your wallet.

-According to Howard, if a homeowner needs a minor repair, the warranty company would typically charge them a small deductible and cover the repair as promised.
-But homeowners don't buy warranties for small repairs that they could pay for themselves; they buy warranties for bigger problems and these repairs may fall into a coverage loophole.
+According to Clark Howard, consumer expert and author of "Clark Howard's Living Large for the Long Haul, if a homeowner needs a minor repair, the warranty company typically charges them a small deductible and covers the repair as promised.
+But homeowners don't buy warranties for small repairs that they could pay for themselves; they buy warranties for bigger problems, and these repairs may fall into a coverage loophole.

 "You have to look at the fine print and find that they may not cover what you might expected them to," said Anthony Giorgianni, an associate editor at Consumer Reports.
 "There are a lot of exclusions."